leapgroupmit/rtd-tutorial/docs/source/index.rst

 This is Lumache's documentation!
 ===================================
-Lumache has its documentation hosted on Read the Docs.
+*Lumache has its documentation hosted on Read the Docs.*

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients!
+**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.